JacekMoryto/testing-project-no.-3/README.md

   * validating input fields
   * verifying error validation messages
   * (.type() into forms, .click() elements, .select() dynamic and static dropdowns)

+(.type() into forms, .click() elements, .check() checkboxes, .select() dynamic and static dropdowns) cookie manipulation
+.each()
+.intercept() API requests
+cy.request() to login without use of GUI page object pattern chai and cypress built in assertions custom commands fixtures and other actions